parthasgouda/How-to-install-opencv-on-linux-18.04/README.md

 *Depending on the output for*
 >nproc

-Then install opencv using:
+12. Then install opencv using:

->make install
+>sudo make install

+13. Then add the opencv configuration to the ubuntu ldconfig using:

+>sudo sh -c 'echo "/usr/local/lib" >> /etc/ld.so.conf.d/opencv.conf'

+>sudo ldconfig